clvrai/furniture-bench/docs/website/source/getting_started/installation_guide_furniture_sim.rst

 Installation Guide (FurnitureSim)
 =========================================================

-FurnitureSim is a high-speed and realistic simulation of FurnitureBench, built using IsaacGym and Factory.
+FurnitureSim is a high-speed and realistic simulation of FurnitureBench, built using Isaac Gym and Factory.
 It is designed to be a seamless substitution of the real-world environment, and enables rapid prototyping of new algorithms.